-Marking assignments in the dropbox
+Marking Assessments in the Dropbox

-This guide shows how to mark assignments in the dropbox.
-There are a few of different ways to mark the assessments but we always recommend using a rubric.
+This guide shows how to mark assessments in the Dropbox.
+There are a few different ways to mark the assessments, but we always recommend using a rubric.

-- Access Assessment Dropbox
+- Access Assessment Dropbox Folder

 - Access the Evaluate Submission Page